CodeForSocialGood/calltocode.org/docs/CONTRIBUTING.md

 - [Git Workflow](#git)
 - [Questions or Problems?](#questions)

+Please note that this project is released with a [contributor code of conduct](./CODE_OF_CONDUCT.md).
+By contributing to this project you are also agreeing to abide by its terms.

 ## <a name="prerequisites"></a> Prerequisites

 Make sure your development environment is properly setup by following the [development environment setup](./DEVELOPER.md) guide.